47

 Below Average Value

-Key strengths include a 68.1% graduation rate, high loan repayment success.
-However, the data also shows weak earnings relative to cost and a long payback period.
+What it has going for it: its 68.1% graduation rate, high loan repayment success.
+What to keep an eye on: weak earnings relative to cost, a long payback period.

-Median debt of $21,325 against $50,755 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $21,325 against $50,755 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links